statisticsnorway/dapla-team-iac-projects/README.md

 * Discover and check out all dapla-team iac repos from github
 * Retrieve a basic overview of modules and versions used by Dapla Team IaC repos
+* Run common Terraform commands on all repos
+* Ability to batch branching and pull request for all repos simultaneously

 ## Makefile